nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a time period where the staff is working to the staff’s schedule.

 * There are two ways to identify the staff to add the time period to: by their `name` or by their staff `index`.
-* The `fulldayname` field required to specify shifts are not case sensitive.
 * The start time and end time will be set to the default one (If it's a morning slot, then the period of shift is from 10:00 to 16:00; If it's an afternoon slot, then the period of shift is 16:00 to 22:00).
-* If no date input is provided, current week is taken as default.
+* If no `da/` input is provided, current week is taken as default.
-* If only one date input is provided, the shift added is to the next date that the shift is at.
-For instance, if the shift is on a 1/10/2021, a monday, with `da/2021-10-27` as input, the shift will be added to 1/10/2021.
+* If only one date input is provided, this input will be regarded as the start date bound the shift added is to the next date that the shift is at.
+For instance, if the shift is on a 1/11/2021, a monday, with `da/2021-10-27` as input, the shift will be added to 1/10/2021 (Because 1/11/2021 is the first monday after 2021/10/27).
+* If two dates are provided, they will be considered as the start date and the end date of the period.
+Shifts will be added to Any date matched with the `d/` input.
+For example, if the command `addShift -n Candice d/Monday-1 da/2021-10-27 da/2021-11-14` is executed, shifts will be added to the afternoon of 1/11/2021, 8/11/2021, because these are the two mondays in this period.
 * If the shift is not in the period provided, the program will do nothing.

 Formats:
-`addShift -n name d/fullDayName-shiftNumber [da/START_DATE] [da/END_DATE]`
+`addShift -n NAME d/FULLDAYNAME-SHIFTNUMBER [da/START_DATE] [da/END_DATE]`
-`addShift -i index d/fullDayName-shiftNumber [da/START_DATE] [da/END_DATE]`
+`addShift -i INDEX d/FULLDAYNAME-SHIFTNUMBER [da/START_DATE] [da/END_DATE]`

 Examples:
 `addShift -n Candice d/Monday-1 da/2021-10-01`
 `addShift -i 1234 d/tuesday-0`

+Notes:
+* The start date and the end date are included in the period.
+* The `FULLDAYNAME` field required to specify shifts are not case-sensitive, but must be full.

 #### Swapping shifts: `swapShift`